tafariberesford/astrohumans/README.md

-> This is the app's title!
-# astrohumans
+# Astrohumans

+>App's Description - Here!

 >Team Expectations - List what each individual expects from the team

->App's Description - Here!

 > Data Flow Document - Using *Whimsical* make a document that shows the data flow between your front-end and back-end, with component hierarchy added.